Rugby-Western Force to play in Australian domestic competition

 “Until I see evidence that reinvention is at the core of any strategic plan RA comes up with, it will be difficult to commit to a long-term investment."

+McLennan said Force's commitment was a "great story" and he hoped to work with Forrest to reinvigorate the domestic game.

+"We ... understand that decisions made by Rugby Australia in 2017 were painful for sports fans in Western Australia and the Force players, and we are sorry that they haven’t been able to share in the rivalry against their fellow Australian teams," McLennan said.

-The Force said they might have to relocate to Australia's eastern states to play in RA's domestic tournament due to strict border controls in its home Western Australia state.
+The Force said they might have to relocate to Australia's eastern states to play in the tournament due to strict border controls in Western Australia.

 (Reporting by Ian Ransom; Editing by Peter Rutherford)